teaminkling/refresh-21/README.md

 This Discord Bot lives in Cindy's server and allows us to grab all the posts in the `#submissions` channel programmatically.

 Despite it being called a "bot" it does not display as online in the Discord server.
-It is soley used to access Discord's authenticated public API.
+It is solely used to access Discord's authenticated public API.

+All files are directly invoked without arguments on the command line.
+It is a typical `Pipenv` project.

 ### Showcase Website (`/blog`)